 He’s getting into consumer services, too.
-Last year, Amazon purchased Whole Foods to set itself up as a major grocery-delivery service.
+In 2017, Amazon purchased Whole Foods to set itself up as a major grocery-delivery service.
 Now it’s toying with the thought of being a pharmacy and a real estate agent, among other plans in the works.

 Amazon’s stock trades for a whopping $1,900 per share, a steep price that accurately mirrors how large and powerful Bezos’ colossus creation has grown.

 Build Your Personalized Portfolio in Minutes — Start Investing >>